-In this section, we present per-scene segmentation results on NVOS and SPIn-NeRF in Tables~\ref{tab:spin},~\ref{tab:nvos} and \ref{tab:ablation-spin-dino-sam}, along with an extended analysis of these results. \vsp \paragraph{Segmentation on SPIn-NeRF.} We report our segmentation results for the SPin-NeRF dataset~\citep{mirzaei2023spin} in Table~\ref{tab:spin}.
+In this section, we present per-scene segmentation results on NVOS and SPIn-NeRF in Tables~\ref{tab:spin},~\ref{tab:nvos} and \ref{tab:ablation-spin-dino-sam}, along with an extended analysis of these results.

+\myparagraph{Segmentation on SPIn-NeRF} We report our segmentation results for the SPin-NeRF dataset~\citep{mirzaei2023spin} in Table~\ref{tab:spin}.
 Our results are comparable to the state of the art while not relying on optimization-based approaches.
 Surprisingly, our segmentation with DINOv2 using graph diffusion also gives results on par with models leveraging SAM masks.
 Our lower segmentation results compared to OmniSeg's can be partly attributed to poor Gaussian Splatting reconstruction of highly specular scenes such as the Fork, in which semi-transparent Gaussians floating over the object try to represent reflections or surface effects that are difficult to capture with standard rasterization techniques~\citep{jiang2024gaussianshader}.

-\vsp \paragraph{Segmentation on NVOS.} We report our segmentation results for the NVOS dataset~\citep{ren2022nvos} in Table~\ref{tab:nvos}.
+\myparagraph{Segmentation on NVOS} We report our segmentation results for the NVOS dataset~\citep{ren2022nvos} in Table~\ref{tab:nvos}.
 Our results are comparable to those obtained by prior work.
 Again, DINOv2 performs surprisingly well while not having been trained on billions of labeled images like SAM.
 Compared to SAM, DINOv2 better captures complex objects, but sometimes also captures some background noise.
-This can be seen in Appendix Figure~\ref{fig:appendix-nvos} with the example of Trex: while SAM misses out the end of the tail as well as the end of the ribs, DINOv2 captures the whole Trex, but also captures part of the stairs behind.
-Visualisations of Orchids in Appendix Figure~\ref{fig:appendix-nvos} also explain the lower performance of SAM on this scene: the two orchids SAM is missing are not covered by the positive scribbles, which makes the task ambiguous.
+This can be seen in Appendix Fig.~\ref{fig:appendix-nvos} with the example of Trex: while SAM misses out the end of the tail as well as the end of the ribs, DINOv2 captures the whole Trex, but also captures part of the stairs behind.
+Visualisations of Orchids in Appendix Fig.~\ref{fig:appendix-nvos} also explain the lower performance of SAM on this scene: the two orchids SAM is missing are not covered by the positive scribbles, which makes the task ambiguous.